 QAP Conditions of Approval, where applicable

-- satisfy the structural and procedural requirements as detailed in the QAP class criteria
+- satisfy the structural and procedural requirements as detailed in the applicable QAP class criteria

 - meet any other requirements, conditions or directions as set by the department; for example, an Import Permit.
 This will depend on the goods the Applicant intends to import and what the Applicant intends to do with them.

-After the application form and supporting information is submitted to the department, an initial desktop assessment is conducted to ensure that the applicable criteria have been met.
-After the successful completion of the desktop audit the department will audit and assess your premises.
+After the application form and supporting information is submitted to the department, you will be required to pay an application fee.
+Once the application fee has been received an initial assessment is conducted to ensure that the applicable criteria have been met.
+After the successful completion of the assessment the department will conduct a preapproval audit of your premises.

 All applications are subject to approval by the Director of Quarantine and will be assessed on their individual merits with consideration being given to the quarantine risk and serviceability associated with the location and circumstances of each premises.

 If the department requires further information from you to support your application, you will receive a written request for this information.
 The request will include the date by which the information must be provided to the department.
 The date will generally be 60 calendar days from the date of the request.
 If you do not supply the information by the date on the request your application will be rejected.
 If you want to continue with your application after it has been rejected you will need to lodge a new application form and pay a new application fee.

 The approval of your premises is subject to payment of an application fee and compliance with the relevant QAP criteria.
 The department will generate an invoice for you, on receipt of a completed application form.

 The fee is non-refundable.
 Once an application has been lodged the fee will become due and is a legitimate debt (fully recoverable).
 The fee is for one application only, excluding co-located premises, and cannot be transferred to another Applicant.

 The Quarantine Services Fees Determination 2005 lists two QAP application fees.
 The fees are: